AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 ## Overview

-**STP is dual-use permanence infrastructure.** The same cryptographic mechanism that gives an individual sovereignty over their own historical record gives an organization tamper-evident proof of its AI epistemic integrity.
+**STP is dual-use permanence infrastructure.** The same cryptographic mechanism that gives an individual sovereignty over their own historical record gives an organization tamper-evident proof of its documentation discipline.

 **For individuals** — Write one entry capturing exact present-moment observations.
 Seal it with a triple-time cryptographic stamp that binds the moment simultaneously to Gregorian, Hebrew lunisolar, and 13 Moon Dreamspell calendars.
 The SHA-256 seal is permanent, tamper-evident, and requires no audience.